coders-school/templates/module1/04-specialization.md

 The concept of specialization is heavily used in [`<type_traits>` library](https://en.cppreference.com/w/cpp/header/type_traits).
 Please take a look there.
 <!-- .element: class="fragment fade-in" -->

-Generally, we can have different behavior of the code, depending on the type that we provided.
+Generally, we can have different behaviour of the code, depending on the type that we provided.
 <!-- .element: class="fragment fade-in" -->

-Of course we could write normal structures or functions above, but this solution with templates is more generic.
+Of course, we could write normal structures or functions above, but this solution with templates is more generic.
 It means that for every type that we provide to `is_int` by default value `false` will be returned.
 <!-- .element: class="fragment fade-in" -->

 ___